0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    that own dynamic memory.
 6. When **an rvalue reference is named** (i.e., bound to a variable), the compiler **treats it as an lvalue**.
+7. Rvalue references are a way for the compiler to distinguish between lvalues (objects that have a name and can be assigned to) and rvalues (temporary objects that are about to go out of scope).
+8. However, **just accepting an rvalue reference** in **a function does not** automatically **mean** that **the object will be moved**.
+   - Rvalue reference simply indicates that the function can accept an rvalue (temporary object).
+   - `std::move` is the mechanism used to cast an lvalue into an rvalue, signaling that you want to move the object instead of copying it.
+9. **Even** when a function **receives arguments as rvalue references** (i.e., when they are passed as `Type&&`), you still need to **use `std::move` explicitly** to transfer ownership of these arguments to other objects.

 ##### Usage